NarryG/narryg/README.md

-## I'm a conniseur of the dark arts.
+## Conniseur of the dark arts.

 Don't see any activity on Github or Gitlab?
-Probably over in Plastic land working on a Unity thing~
+Might be using Plastic for Unity projects.
+Go check out my other accounts though!
 - ⚡ Misc Non-Github Projects https://gitlab.com/narryg
 - 🎮 Gamedev https://narryg.itch.io